Phase Noise in RF and Microwave Amplifiers: Introduction

 \section{Introduction}

 Low phase noise amplification is crucial in a variety of applications.
-In the oscillator, the phase noise of the sustaining amplifier is converted into frequency noise through the Leeson effect \cite{Leeson1966pieee, Rubiola2008cambridge-leeson-effect, Nallatamby2003mtt-Leeson, Sauvage1977im-Leeson}, for the oscillator phase fluctuation, which is the integral of frequency, diverges in the long run.
+In the oscillator, the phase noise of the sustaining amplifier is converted into frequency noise via the Leeson effect \cite{Leeson1966pieee, Rubiola-2008-Cambridge--Leeson-effect, Nallatamby2003mtt-Leeson, Sauvage1977im-Leeson}.
+Hence the oscillator phase fluctuation, which is the integral of frequency, diverges in the long run.
 In turn, the oscillator noise impacts on the bit error rate \cite{Nezami1998mrfm,Tomba1998tc} and on security \cite{Howe2005fcs} in communications, and on radars \cite{Krieger2006grsl-noise-radar,Scheer1990radar-conf}.
-Doppler radars require ultra-low phase noise to avoid that the oscillator noise sidebands exceed the echo signal.
-Low phase noise amplification is important per se in precise synchronization systems, independently of the oscillator, because phase represents time.
-Finally, the book \cite{Robins:phase-noise} provides a useful panorama, though not up to date.
+Doppler and chirp radars require ultra-low phase noise to avoid that the oscillator noise sidebands exceed the echo signal.
+Low phase noise amplification is important in precise synchronization systems because phase represents time.
+Finally, the books \cite{Robins:phase-noise,Kroupa:frequency-stability} provide useful overview, though not up to date.

+Near-dc $1/f$ noise, discovered in the 1930s \cite{Christiansen1936bstj-flicker}, is now considered an ubiquitous phenomenon for which no generally-agreed unification available.
+Most most models for electronic components resort to two original articles \cite{Hooge69pla, McWhorter1957ssf}.
+Phase flickering can only originate from near-dc $1/f$ noise brought to the vicinity of the carrier.
+This occurs because in the absence of a carrier, the noise at the amplifier output is nearly white.
+Since the near-dc flicker is generally stationary, $1/f$ phase noise is cyclostationary.